oliverkenyon/wm-producer/README.md

 # Weather monitor producer

+Queries the MetOffice API for observation data from all available locations across the UK every hour.
+This is the max frequency that the data is made available.

+The data is processed into individual readings per location/time and each of these is sent to Kafka using the standard Java driver.
+The MetOffice only provides the last 24 hours of data, but by saving it into Kafka we can analyse longer periods of time.

 ## Configuration

 The application needs the following configuration settings, which should be set in environment variables: